theodorsm/covert-dtls/README.md

 ## Why does this library exists?

-The censorship circumvention system [Snowflake](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake) has previously been blocked by fingerprinting the dtls handshake.
-This library is a module that extends the `pion/dtls` library by hooking and manipulating handshake messages to make them indistinguishable from other dtls implementations used for webrtc traffic.
+The censorship circumvention system [Snowflake](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake) has previously been blocked by fingerprinting the DTLS handshake.
+This library is a module that extends the `pion/dtls` library by hooking and manipulating handshake messages to make them indistinguishable from other DTLS implementations used for WebRTC traffic.

 ## Fingerprint generation

-This repo contains a github workflow for automatically generating fresh DTLS handshakes (fingerprints) of new browser versions (Firefox and Chrome) by using a minimal webrtc example application and Selenium.
-Fresh handshakes are captured each day and stored as pcap artifacts and the `fingerprints-captures` directory.
-The pcaps are further parsed and a fingerprint is added to `pkg/mimicry/fingerprints.go`
+This repo contains a workflow ([.github/workflows/fingerprint.yaml](.github/workflows/fingerprint.yaml)) for automatically generating fresh DTLS handshakes (fingerprints) of new browser versions (Firefox and Chrome) by using a minimal WebRTC example application and Selenium.
+Fresh handshakes are captured each day and stored as pcap artifacts and the [fingerprints-captures](fingerprints-captures) directory.
+The pcaps are further parsed and a fingerprint is added to [pkg/mimicry/fingerprints.go](pkg/mimicry/fingerprints.go)

 ## Features